 Don’t go buy any old tome with a 500-page explanation when you have only three minutes before your turn is up at the High Court.
 And it is far too expensive to buy all the MLJ and CLJ reports.
 And too far away when you need them: sitting in some library.
-There are far too many reports to read in the online sites.
+There are far too many reports to read on online sites.
 Too many things to do.
 Too little time; and scarcely any money to spare.

 Bullen and Leake are God’s gift to the Bar.
-I personally prefer the 13th Edition.
+Personally, I prefer the 13th Edition.

 It tells you what to say at the beginning of the case.
-And, at the end of trial, what to say in your Closing Speech.
+And, at the end of the trial, what to say in your Closing Speech.

 If you are the defendant, go to the ‘Defences’ section.
 That tells you how to attack the Plaintiff’s case.
 Easy stuff.
-Useful 80% of the time, for all of the cases.
+Useful 80% of the time, for all the cases.
 Wouldn’t leave home without it!

 Third, Two Invaluable Acts

 Be very familiar with two Acts: the Contracts Act 1950, and the Specific Relief Act 1950 (‘SRA’).

 The Contracts Act has 191 sections.
 Only 76 sections are about traditional laws of contract.